Medical Insurance in Germany

-Since 2009, each individual with a lasting spot of home in Germany has been obliged to take out medical coverage.
+Since 2009, each individual residing in Germany has been obliged to take out medical insurance in Germany.
 Health insurance is necessary even for short-term stays in Germany; otherwise no visa is likely to be issued.

 |German Health Insurance System ➤|